Zumo-de-Kiwi/Zam-Zink/README.md

   - [ ] #476 Let visual fx come out form the radio in DESIGN home
   - [ ] #477 Make the ASCII into two parts for every word for better resp

+- HASHTAGS FOR:

+  - #0xx Home
+  - #1xx Global
+  - #2xx Draw
+  - #3xx Techni
+  - #40x Sub-Design
+  - #45x Sub-Design Global
+  - #47x Design Home
+  - #5xx
+  - #6xx UX
+  - #7xx Photo
+  - #8xx Small Sections
+  - #9xx -
+  - #axx Office Work

 - UX

-  - [ ] #600 put a sticky labelling the five cafe names on the comparison audit
+  - [ ] #600 Put a sticky labelling the five cafe names on the comparison audit
-  - [ ] #601 in about talk the differences between the Chinese and latin based language layout, possibilities and limitations
+  - [ ] #601 In about talk the differences between the Chinese and latin based language layout, possibilities and limitations
-  - [ ] #602 nav menu on UX dodo
+  - [ ] #602 Nav menu on UX dodo

 ### 13

 - PHOTO

-  - [ ] #70 improve the close modal of ANALOG with a overlay
+  - [ ] #700 Improve the close modal of ANALOG with a overlay
-  - [ ] #71 improve close modal with external links and btn resolve it
+  - [ ] #701 Improve close modal with external links and btn resolve it
-  - [ ] #72 make the Analog titles linkable
+  - [ ] #702 Make the Analog titles linkable
-  - [ ] #73 Appear a (You reacted with a [emoji] ) bubble when the user press on the emoji on the analog photo subpage
+  - [ ] #703 Appear a (You reacted with a [emoji] ) bubble when the user press on the emoji on the analog photo subpage
-  - [ ] #74 emojis on #2 #3 analog are not centre.
+  - [ ] #704 Emojis on #2 #3 analog are not centre.
-  - [ ] #75 crop the few btm white lines of analog X out of order
+  - [ ] #705 Crop the few btm white lines of analog X out of order
-  - [ ] #76 mover y position friends and chips
+  - [ ] #706 Mover y position friends and chips
-  - [ ] #77 pass the analog test code to the final direction
+  - [ ] #707 Pass the analog test code to the final direction
+  - [x] #708 Margin in #1 analog text between h3 and p

 - LOST OBJ

-  - [ ] #80 touch me on lost objects :active
+  - [x] #800 Touch me on lost objects :active

-- HOST
+- Global
-  - [ ] #30 free hosting like imgbb [https://postimages.org/](https://postimages.org/)
+  - [ ] #101 Free hosting like imgbb [https://postimages.org/](https://postimages.org/)

 ## Finished